 - A screenshot showing a request to make payment.

-You will be invoiced at the point of signing the proposal and we will charge your Direct Debit mandate under the Direct Debit Guarantee.
+l and we will charge your Direct Debit mandate under the Direct Debit Guarantee.